Interactive and Hybrid Imitation Learning: Provably Beating Behavior Cloning: Experiment Details

-For completeness, we evaluate \TrajDagger and its warm-start variant (\WarmStartTragger), as shown in Algorithm~\ref{alg:warm_il_traj}, on continuous control tasks and the same MDP setup as in Figure~\ref{fig:mdp_design}.
+For completeness, we evaluate \TrajDagger and its warm-start variant (\WarmStartTragger, Algorithm~\ref{alg:warm_il_traj}), on continuous control tasks and the toy MDP as in Figure~\ref{fig:mdp_design}.
 The key distinction between \WarmStartTragger and \WarmStartDagger lies in the annotation mode: the former employs trajectory-wise oracle feedback instead of state-wise annotation, leading to notably different behaviors, as shown in Figure~\ref{fig:traj_dagger_overall_appendix}.

-In particular, for Ant and HalfCheetah, the sample efficiency ($C=1$) of \TrajDagger and \WarmStartTragger is significantly worse than that of \StateDagger due to the cold-start problem: early DAgger rollouts have poor state coverage but must still proceed until the end of each trajectory.
-In contrast, \StateDagger samples only a single state per trajectory, thereby better leveraging interactive feedback.
+In particular, for Ant and HalfCheetah, the state-wise cost efficiency ($C=1$) of \TrajDagger and \WarmStartTragger is significantly worse than that of \StateDagger due to the cold-start problem: early DAgger rollouts have poor state coverage but must still proceed until the end of each trajectory.
+In contrast, \StateDagger samples only one state per trajectory, thereby better leveraging interaction to get timely feedback.
 For Hopper and Walker, however, \TrajDagger and \WarmStartTragger achieve performance closer to \StateDagger.
-These environments feature hard resets when the agent fails (unlikely in Ant and never in HalfCheetah), which truncate poor trajectories and consequently improve sample efficiency.
+These environments feature hard resets when the agent's state becomes unhealthy (unlikely in Ant and never in HalfCheetah), which terminates ('truncate' has a specific meaning of ending at a prespecified step in openai gym) poor trajectories and consequently improve sample efficiency.

 Overall, these observations suggest a natural middle ground between full-trajectory and single-state annotation—namely, batch queries (e.g., sampling 50 states per trajectory), as explored by~\cite{li2023agnostic} with comparable results.